petergrace1618/buying-history/README.md

 With my Weltanschauung now restored, I moved on to my next goal which was to bring my obsession to the light of day.

-I had the good fortune of happening upon a [book][1] about XSLT at a second hand store which opened up a myriad of possiblities.
-I got a web hosting account, FileZilla FTP client

-[Peter Grace's Tape Buying History][9]
+I bought a [book][1] about XSLT which allowed me to render my XML as HTML.
+With a web hosting account, FileZilla FTP client, and a little PHP [Peter Grace's Tape Buying History][9] was unleashed upon the world.
+With no great fanfare, I admit.

 ## Phase 3